 “I encourage every parent to get more involved in their child’s education and run for a Community or Citywide Education Council,” said Schools Chancellor Carmen Fariña.
 “Education Councils play a critical role in their school communities, impacting the lives of their child and thousands more.
 During the last CEC election in 2015, we saw a big spike in the number of parents who ran for a seat, and I know we will continue to see that enthusiasm and commitment to public education.
 Every parent- regardless of the language they speak or immigration status—should run and make a real difference in our public schools.”

 The DOE will host information sessions, including a citywide session at Tweed Courthouse on February 13 at 6 p.m., for parents to learn about the roles and responsibilities of the Education Councils.
 A number of the forums will be held in collaboration with the borough presidents’ offices.
 Beginning March 20, each district will host a forum for candidates to introduce themselves to their community and voters.
 Between April 23 and May 9, three officers of each school’s parent or parent-teacher association will cast their ballots online.
-On May 15, the results will be posted at the NYC Parent Leaders website.
+On May 15, the results will be posted.
 The newly elected Education Council members will attend trainings organized by the Division of Family and Community Engagement to learn about their roles and responsibilities, and will take office on July 1.

 The 32 CECs are responsible for approving school zoning lines, holding hearings on the capital plan, and providing input on instructional and policy issues.
 The four Citywide Councils advise on policies affecting the students they represent.
 In addition, each Borough President appoints two members to each Community Education Council.
 The Public Advocate appoints members to the citywide councils.
 Elected and appointed members serve two year terms.